 Thanks for visiting Tin and Thyme.
-If you make this homemade muesli recipe, I’d love to hear about it in the comments below or via social media.
-Do share a photo on social media too and use the hashtag #tinandthyme, so I can spot it.
-For more delicious and nutritious recipes, follow me on Twitter, Facebook, Instagram or Pinterest.
+If you make this homemade muesli recipe, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Toasted Homemade Muesli.
 PIN IT.